Developer Blog

 }

-🌐 JavaScript — The Language That’s Everywhere
+JavaScript — The Language of Flexibility

 const processData = async (data) => {

-const result = await fetch(/api/process, {
+const result = await fetch('/api/process', {

 method: 'POST',